couchbase/indexing/secondary/docs/design/markdown/terminology.md

 **Back Index** - Auxiliary persistence structure for secondary index.
 This typically has the format of <doc_id, secondary_key>.
-The main usage of a back-index is in maintainence of the Forward Index when the source document gets mutated.
+The main usage of a back-index is in maintenance of the Forward Index when the source document gets mutated.
 It facilitates in looking up the old secondary key associated with a given document.
 This old secondary key can then be looked up and replaced/deleted based on the mutation.